MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Hyperparameter tuning

-We performed a hyperparameter study before starting training.
+We performed a hyperparameter study for all models.
 The hyperparameter tuning code can be found in the `train_and_eval_models.ipynb` notebook.
 We used the optimisation framework `Optuna` to determine the best parameters by performing a study using the validation data to optimise the input parameters for each model.
 The best_params obtained from hyperparameter tuning were stored as JSON files in the [hyperparameter_tuned](hyperparameter_tuned) folder.
 They can be used in the complete training pipeline of `train_and_eval_models.ipynb` by setting the input parameter `hpt=True`.

 For each model, a study focused on finding the optimal hyperparameter.
 In particular, XGBoost, Random Forest (RF) and ElasticNet models, where there are more hyperparameters such as
 * n_estimators